maddc0de/music-library/README.md

 ## Objective

-To learn how to test-drive "Model" and "Repository" classes to `SELECT` records from the database.
+* To learn how to test-drive "Model" and "Repository" classes to `SELECT` records from the database.
-To learn how to test-drive a "Repository" class to `SELECT` a single record from the database: test-driving "find` method.
+* To learn how to test-drive a "Repository" class to `SELECT` a single record from the database: test-driving "find` method.
+* To learn how to test-drive a "Repository" class to `INSERT` a new record.

 For this exercise, I will be creating a Music Library project that will use a "Model" and "Repository" classes.